What’s France famous for?

 The French Riviera includes famous luxurious resorts like Cannes and Saint-Tropez, but also Monaco – the independent micro-state.
 Which is famous for Monte Carlo and its casinos.
 The main promenade in Cannes is lined with luxurious shops like Chanel and Louis Vuitton.
 On the other hand, Saint-Tropez is known worldwide for the wild and glitzy nightlife.

 Côte d’Azur is also famous for the stunning beaches, azure sea, gorgeous views and all the yachts.
 And for Nice – one of the most beautiful cities in this part of the country.
-The city is known for Musée Matisse, the Castle of Nice and Palais Lascaris, among other things.
+The city is known for Musée Matisse, the Castle of Nice, and Palais Lascaris, among other things.
+A few minutes away from Nice is Villefranche-sur-Mer, another charming beach town in France that’s perfect for travelers who want to have a relaxing beach vacation.

 The Cannes Film Festival was founded in 1946, and since then it has been one of the most prestigious events in the film industry.
 It is an invitation-only film festival held annually, usually sometime in May.